MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/4_Integrating_MS_Graph_into_you_app.md

 ## Write app settings to OneDrive

-In UWP project go to **Helpers/DataSyncHelper.cs** SaveSettingsInOneDrive method and follow the steps:
+In the UWP project go to **Helpers/DataSyncHelper.cs** SaveSettingsInOneDrive method and follow the steps:

 - Delete the code